hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 4. **Data collection:** saves a subset of the information which must be periodically extracted for on-the-fly or later analysis.

 In the system initialization step, we will allocate and initialize the necessary arrays on the GPU memory.
-In the atomic Interactions and time Integration steps, we will implement CUDA kernels to compute the forces and update the particles, respectively.
+In the atomic interactions and time integration steps, we will implement CUDA kernels to compute the forces and update the particles, respectively.
 Finally, the last step transfers data to the host for further analysis.
 The flowchart below illustrates how the various components of MD simulations fit together.